ZettaAI/zetta_utils/docs/source/examples.rst

    ...    def __init__(self, a):
    ...       self.a = a

-After an object type is registered, you can represent them as dictionaries by including the matching ``<type>`` key and providing the initialization parameters::
+After an object type is registered, you can represent them as dictionaries by including the matching ``@type`` key and providing the initialization parameters::

 .. doctest::

    >>> spec = {
-   ...    "<type>": "MyClass",
+   ...    "@type": "MyClass",
    ...    "a": 100
    ... }
    >>> obj = zu.builder.build(spec)